Meng Wanzhou can return to China, admits helping Huawei conceal dealings in Iran

 U.S. officials have also called Huawei's aggressive push into the global 5G telecommunications equipment market a national security threat, warning that Chinese authorities could tap into the gear to spy on or disrupt communications.
 Huawei and China have rejected that concern, but the United States has essentially banned the use of Huawei network equipment domestically and pressured allies not to use it.

-Meng's arrest thrust Canada into the middle of the tense U.S.-China standoff and created a foreign policy nightmare for Prime Minister Justin Trudeau at a time when he hoped to deepen economic ties with Beijing.
-China later detained two Canadians, former diplomat Michael Kovrig and businessman Michael Spavor, and banned imports of some Canadian crops, including canola.
+Meng's arrest thrust Canada into the middle of the tense U.S.-China standoff and created a foreign policy nightmare for Trudeau at a time when he hoped to deepen economic ties with Beijing.
+China later detained former Canadian diplomat Michael Kovrig and businessman Michael Spavor, and banned imports of some Canadian crops, including canola.

 The "two Michaels," as they are known in Canada, faced separate, secret trials in March on vague charges of spying and stealing state secrets.
 A Chinese court found Spavor guilty in August and sentenced him to 11 years in prison.
 A verdict for Kovrig has not yet been announced.